mydddOrg/.github/profile/README.md

 ## Principle of myddd

-Myddd focused on DDD (Domain Driver Design) and Clean Code.
+Myddd focused on DDD (Domain Driver Design) and Clean Architecture.
 And don't create any wheels which already exist.

 It's maintained by me in my free time.